rushikeshkoli/mw-sls/pipeline/README.md

 You can take look at already present values.
 Enter only repository value without domain and username.

 ### Deploying the infrastructure
-*  To deploy first install dependencies using: `npm install`
+*  To deploy first install dependencies using: `npm install`. (errors might occur for dev dependencies.
+You can continue to next step)
 *  Build project using: `npm run build`
 *  To deploy the infrastructure run: `cdk deploy --all`
 *  To get backend url check output in `sam-app` stack in cloudformation.